capnproto/capnproto/doc/encoding.md

     D (16 bits) = Size of the struct's pointer section, in words.

 #### Field Positioning

+_WARNING:  You should not attempt to implement the following algorithm.
+The compiled schemas produced by the Cap'n Proto compiler are already populated with offset information, so code generators and other consumers of compiled schemas should never need to compute them manually.
+The algorithm is complicated and easy to get wrong, so it is best to rely on the canonical implementation._

 Ignoring unions, the layout of fields within the struct is determined by the following algorithm: